Optimal displacement detection of arbitrarily-shaped levitated dielectric objects using optical radiation: Results for spheres, plates, rods

+For a single beam, as shown also in the Appendix, the backwards scattered photons contain more information about the displacement along the laser beam axis.
+This agrees with the result for nanospheres in a single beam optical trap reported in Refs. \cite{tebbenjohanns2019optimal,maurer2022quantum}.
+Intuitively, this can be understood as the phase of forward transmitted light through the object does not vary with the position of the plate, whereas for backward scattered light, the phase seen on a detector depends on the location of the surface plate at the moment when reflection occurs.
+This is also consistent with the simple one-dimensional case of radiation impinging on a dielectric plate considered in Ref. \cite{Rotter2024} where the energy is mostly contained in the transmitted field while the position information is contained in the reflected field.

-We generally see that the information radiation pattern has a structure containing lobes.
-Assuming the laser propagates along $\hat{z}$, for the $x$ and $y$ motions, the main lobes are oriented in the $x-z$ and $y-z$ planes, respectively.
-For motion in the $z$ axis the information is almost entirely concentrated in the $\pm z$ directions.
-These results are unsurprising as the scattered radiation from lasers incident on the face of the flat plate tends to be emitted primarily in the forwards and backwards directions.
-The information radiation patterns obtained for the rotational degrees of freedom are also unsurprising.
-The $\theta_x$ and $\theta_y$ motion both produce lobes in the directions consistent with the direction light will primarily scatter into under rotations about those axes.
-Lobes corresponding to $\theta_x$ and $\theta_y$ rotations are visible in $y-z$ and $x-z$ planes, respectively.
+The IRPs obtained for the librational degrees of freedom can also be obtained in a straightforward manner with our method.
+The $\theta_x$ and $\theta_y$ motion both produce lobes in the directions consistent with the direction light will primarily scatter into under librations about those axes.
+Lobes corresponding to $\theta_x$ and $\theta_y$ librations are visible in $y-z$ and $x-z$ planes, respectively.
 The $\theta_z$ motion primarily produces lobes radial to the laser propagation direction.
-These result from the change in the angle of the radial faces on the hexagon and the detection efficiency for this motion is rather poor compared with rotations about the other two axes, as expected.
+These result from the change in the angle of the radial faces on the hexagon and the detection efficiency for this motion is rather poor compared with librations about the other two axes, as expected.
 We also note that, in general, the detection efficiencies increase with the hexagon diameter.
 This corresponds with more of the IRP being concentrated forwards and backward as the diameter increases.
-However, in the $\theta_z$ rotation, this is not the case.
-As the detection efficiency for this motion is generally quite small, being only associated with the hexagonal edge corners, we attribute the observed variations also to poor numerical precision associated with the discrete grid of of positions at which we measure the IRP.
+However, in the $\theta_z$ libration, this is not the case.
+We also note the detection efficiency for this motion is generally quite small, being primarily associated with the hexagonal edge corners.

+For the $\theta_z$ motion, we observe that the number of lobes in the IRP depends on hexagonal shape of the plate, as discussed further in Appendix \ref{AppB}.
+We find that for plate-like particles where the face is an even-sided polygon, the number of lobes appearing in $\theta_z$ scales with the number of sides (see Appendix).